apeterson-BFI/AdventOfCode/AdventOfCode/DailySummary.md

 *
 * My best rank yet, in part 1.

+## Day 13
+* ranks 1342 / 6927
+* done by 12/17
+* 202 LOC
+* Running a minecart simulation
+*
+* The simulation had enough moving parts it could get complicated
+* Misreading the question makes everything more complicated *
+* I gave up on this one for several days before coming back to it,
+* cleaning everything up.
+*
+* Difficult (***)

+## Day 14
+* ranks 2739 / 6894
+* done by 12/17
+* 110 LOC
+* Tracking a growing list of numbers with a rule for following elves and making new numbers *
+* My initial implementation didn't do well with part 2.
+* This was when I gave up on Advent of Code for a while *
+* Moderately Difficult (**), but I was not persistent enough

 # Charts

 ### Ranking Part 1 (* = 1000, 1-9 = 100 - 900)